chocolatey/docs/input/docs/HowTos/How-To-Change-Cache.md

+---
+Order: 20
+Title: Change Download Cache Location aka Don't use TEMP for downloads
+Description: How to change the download folder
+---

 # How To Change The Download Folder

 By default Chocolatey uses the Temp Folder for downloads.
 However that is sometimes blocked by Group Policy and/or other things.
 To change that you need to adjust the cache location in your choco config file.